colbyn/dynamodb_data/README.md

 # WARNING:
 **As we all know and love, DynamoDB rejects empty strings in favor of null without any metadata as to what the original type is… As a workaround I’m experimenting with encoding emptying strings VIA the ASCII null character (unless anyone has a better idea).**

-This should presumably be more robust than using the [suggested idea here](https://stackoverflow.com/a/31174149).
+This should presumably be more robust than using e.g. the [suggested idea here](https://stackoverflow.com/a/31174149).
 I haven’t read about this anywhere so perhaps I’m the first to use such a workaround.
 If the null encoding causes issues I can add a feature to disable the default behavior.